ThirdRealityStudios/GUInness/README.md

 **A lightweight API to make the development of 2D game engines and GUIs easier, using Swing¹**

-¹a porting to OpenGL might be considered.
+¹a porting to OpenGL is currently in progress and will be available at the final release.